WordPressUtilities/wpu_extranet/README.md

 # WPU Extranet

-Simple toolbox to create an extranet or a customer account
+Simple toolbox to create an extranet or a customer account.

 ## Todo

-- [ ] Translate fields
+- [x] Hooks to skin forms
-- [ ] Hooks to skin forms
+- [x] Translate fields
 - [ ] Instructions to install
 - [ ] remove pages from sitemap